medic/cht-docs/content/en/running-programs/_index.md

 **Research initiatives, innovations and studies**

 Through the human centered design approach, Medic partners with research institutions and academia to design, test, refine and deploy digital health innovations and carry out research studies.
+These programs are aimed at testing concepts or interventions before large scale implementation.
+They run for a limited time and often have pre-determined objectives to establish facts.

+**Community led programs**

+The CHT has a robust community that works together to identify goals that are used to run CHT programs.
+Community led programs emphasize on the importance of intentional collaboration with local solutions at the center.

 ## Considerations for Digital Health programs
 Below are the considerations made when running a digital health program: